Colombia’s trade deficit soars 34.1% in March

 The imbalance in the third month resulted from external purchases for 4,624.7 million dollars and exports for 3,326.6 million dollars.

-The value of imports increased 35.7% year-on-year, while the value of goods and services sold by the country abroad rose 36.4%, DANE said in a statement.
+The value of imports increased 35.7% year-on-year, while that of goods and services sold by the country abroad rose 36.4%, DANE said in a statement.

 The increase in the red balance in Colombia’s international trade in March contrasted with the reduction it exhibited in February, from 13.9% year-on-year, to 714.6 million dollars.